telerik/fiddler-jam-docs/extension/link-options.md

 ## Share with a Link

-The option **Share with link** allows any Fiddler Jam portal user with the link to open the recorded logs.
-Additionally, the log could be protected with a password by enabling the **Password protection** switch.
-The password must be at least eight characters long, must contain at least one lowercase, one uppercase, and one number.
+Link sharing allows [registered Fiddler Jam portal users]({%slug fj-users%}#portal-users) to open a recorded log, if they have the link.
+The log can be additionally [protected with a password](#password-protection-for-recorded-logs).

 Only registered [Fiddler Jam portal users]({%slug fj-users%}#portal-users) with the appropriate rights will have access to the recorded information.